SarahEna/MAE-263F/README.md

-To run each program, use the following command:
+To run each program, navigate to the appropriate folder (cd Homework1) and use the following command:
 `python3 program.py`

 ex: